abhinavroy23/prenotami-visa-slot-checker/README.md

 - **Legitimate use only** - Only monitor for appointments you actually need

 ### 🚨 **What NOT to Do:**
-- ❌ Don't set CHECK_INTERVAL below 300 seconds (5 minutes)
+- ⚠️ **Please don't** set CHECK_INTERVAL below 300 seconds (5 minutes)
-- ❌ Don't run multiple monitors for the same appointment type
+- ⚠️ **Please don't** run multiple monitors for the same appointment type
-- ❌ Don't continue monitoring after booking successfully
+- ⚠️ **Please don't** continue monitoring after booking successfully
-- ❌ Don't share accounts or use this for commercial purposes
+- ⚠️ **Please don't** share accounts or use this for commercial purposes
-- ❌ Don't modify the code to make more aggressive requests
+- ⚠️ **Please don't** modify the code to make more aggressive requests

+**Note:** This tool relies on your integrity and responsibility.
+There are no technical restrictions - please be respectful!

 ### 🌟 **Best Practices:**
 - ✅ Use longer intervals during busy periods (10-15 minutes)